John F. McDermott

 John F. McDermott is an American psychiatrist who lives in Honolulu, Hawaii.
 He is married to Sarah McDermott, and has two children - a boy named John F., III and a girl named Elizabeth C. He attended Cornell University and New York Medical College.
 He did his residency in Psychiatry and Child Psychiatry at the University of Michigan's Medical Center and Henry Ford Hospital and became a tenured professor of Child and Adolescent Psychiatry at the University of Michigan in Ann Arbor, Michigan.
-In 1969 he moved with his family to Hawaii where he founded and served as Professor and Chair of the Department of Psychiatry at the University of Hawaii's John a Burns School of Medicine for 25 years.
+In 1969 he moved with his family to Hawaii where he founded and served as Professor and Chair of the Department of Psychiatry at the John A. Burns School of Medicine at the University of Hawaiʻi for 25 years.
 He has published twelve books, 150 peer reviewed scientific articles and contributed to a number of books and magazines, such as the New York Times Magazine and Parents Magazine.
-Some of his books include “Childhood Psychopathology: an anthology of basic readings”, “People and Cultures of Hawaii: A Psychocultural Profile”, and “Raising Cain (and Abel too): The Parents Book of Sibling Rivalry”, which was praised for being easy for parents to understand.
+Some of his books include “Childhood Psychopathology: an anthology of basic readings", “People and Cultures of Hawaii: A Psychocultural Profile", and "Raising Cain (and Abel too): The Parents Book of Sibling Rivalry", which was praised for being easy for parents to understand.
 Andres Martin helped to create a mentorship program at the Journal of American Academy of Child and Adolescent Psychiatry for assistant editors in residence named after McDermott.
 He has participated in multiple organizations in the Hawaii area, including the Hawaii Opera Theater and the Hawaii Association for Children with Learning Disabilities.

 Biography

 Early life

-John F. McDermott was born in Hartford, Connecticut, to parents John “Mac” McDermott and Camilla Rose Cavanaugh.
+John F. McDermott was born in Hartford, Connecticut, to parents John "Mac" McDermott and Camilla Rose Cavanaugh.
 His father Mac, an orthopedic surgeon, was the son of Anna Cain and Patrick McDermott who came alone to the United States from Roscommon, Ireland at the age of eight.
 His mother Camilla Rose was the youngest daughter of Mary Seery and Martin James Cavanaugh, a justice of the Michigan Supreme Court.

 Education

 McDermott attended Kingswood School in Hartford, Connecticut, received his B.A. from Cornell University in 1951 and his M.D. from New York Medical College in 1955.
 McDermott worked as an intern at Henry Ford Hospital from 1955 to 1956, and went on to serve as resident in psychiatry for the University of Michigan Medical Center from 1956 to 1958 and resident in child psychiatry 1960–1962.
-From 1958 to 1960 he served as a lieutenant commander with the USNR, acting as chief of neuropsychiatry at the U.S. Naval Hospital in Key West, Florida.
+From 1958 to 1960 he served as a lieutenant commander with the United States Naval Reserve, acting as chief of neuropsychiatry at the U.S. Naval Hospital in Key West, Florida.